miguelcobain/ember-composability-tools/README.md

 Likewise, the destroy lifecycle hooks are not called in the desired order.

-**ember-composability-tools** fixes this problem providing components new render and destroy hooks that trigger in our desired order.
+**ember-composability-tools** fixes this problem by providing components new render and destroy hooks that trigger in our desired order.
 Those hooks are called `didInsertParent` and `willDestroyParent`.
 You can subclass the `Root` and `Node` classes, which inherit the glimmer `Component` class.
 Example:

 ```js